A Small Family Breeder Working at Breeding Goldendoodles From Our Family to Yours.

 Several surgical options are available for treating hip dysplasia in dogs, each with its own benefits and considerations.
 Total Hip Replacement (THR) is the most effective surgical treatment for severe cases, involving the implantation of a prosthetic hip to replace the damaged joint.
 This procedure can significantly help with mobility and reduce pain.
 With Total Hip Replacement, the cost can get quite high compared with other hip dysplasia surgery types that focus on the dog's hip joint.
 The preferred treatment for mild hip dysplasia would be medication.

 Complementary therapies can be instrumental in managing hip dysplasia, with the goal of promoting joint health and enhancing overall quality of life.
 Physical therapy and rehabilitation methods, such as therapeutic exercises, hydrotherapy, and laser therapy, can help improve mobility and reduce pain in dogs with hip dysplasia.
+These therapies work by strengthening the muscles around the hip joint, improving flexibility, and reducing inflammation, which collectively support better joint function.

 The cost of treating hip dysplasia can vary widely depending on the chosen method.